 Steps to fix:

-Explanation: Sometimes it is easiest to just paste a url as an external link instead of taking the time to browse to the page using the internal link option.
+Explanation: Sometimes it is easiest to just paste a URL as an external link instead of taking the time to browse to the page using the internal link option.
 We get that.
 But we need to have internal links wherever possible so we can more easily do relationships checks, rather than having to manually check for external links when a file name is changed or when a file is moved or deleted.

-DO NOT IGNORE THESE!
+PLEASE DO NOT IGNORE THESE!
 The reason why external links are evil is because if the target link ever changes, you will end up getting an email saying that your page has a broken link, so you will eventually have to fix it anyway.
-But if all links are changed to internal links, then when a document is moved or renamed, all we have to do is look at the relationships of that document, and we will find everything that links to it quickly!
+If all links are changed to internal links, then when a document is moved or renamed, all we have to do is look at the relationships of that document, and we will find everything that links to it quickly!
 Then we can just republish those relationships, and you won't have to lift a finger.

 Here is an example of what you may see in an email requesting a fix: